jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - the command above makes a file named ``requirements.txt`` with `pytest-watch`_ as the text inside it
   - echo_ is a program that writes its given arguments to the standard output
   - ``>`` is an operator that is used to send output from a program to the file given
-  - `pytest-watch`_ is a python program that automatically runs the pytest_ `python package`_ when a python file in the project changes
+  - `pytest-watch`_ is a python program that automatically runs pytest_ when a python file in the project changes
   - pytest_ is a `python package`_ like unittest_ for running tests
   - ``requirements.txt`` is the name of a file where I list required `python packages`_ for pip_ the `python package manager`_ to install later, you can use any name you like